Gianluca Prestianni denies racist insults: Benfica star issues strong statement

 Prestianni responds with Benfica’s backing

-Taking to Instagram in the early hours of Wednesday morning, Prestianni denied making a racist slur.
+Taking to Instagram in the early hours of Wednesday, February 17, Prestianni denied making a racist slur.

 "I want to clarify that at no time did I direct racist insults to Vini Jr, who regrettably misunderstood what he thought he heard," Prestianni wrote.